St Andrew's Psalter Lane Church

 10.30 am Holy Communion in Church

-7.30 pm Property & Finance Committee meeting in SH
+7.30 pm ECC meeting in Shirley House

 NEW!
 You can listen to a podcast of our recent services here!